 Doro Tsebhi Eritrean

 Eritrea's Sunday celebration dish — bone-in chicken (a whole 1.5 kg bird) slow-stewed in caramelized-onion-and-berbere sauce with niter kibbeh, garlic, ginger, and 12 peeled hard-boiled eggs added at the end.
-The most-elaborate Habesha stew, taking 3 hours total.
+The most elaborate Habesha stew, taking 3 hours total.
 Served on injera with shiro, red lentils, and collard greens.
-The Eritrean Sunday family meal that defines Habesha hospitality.
+The Eritrean Sunday family meal.

 Doro tsebhi is the chicken version of zigni — same Habesha technique applied to a whole bird.
 Sunday lunch with doro tsebhi is the Eritrean (and Ethiopian) family social ritual: the dish takes most of Sunday morning to prepare, the family gathers around a communal mesob table, and elders serve the chicken pieces with the eggs to honored guests.
 The 'doro' (chicken) is preferred bone-in for flavor; the chicken thighs are most-prized.
 The 12-egg minimum reflects the Habesha-Orthodox-feast tradition (eggs are forbidden during Lent so feast-day eggs are celebrated).
 Asmara's old-town restaurants like Sweet Asmara, Nyala, and Adi-Bana have been serving doro tsebhi since the Italian colonial era.

-Tear off injera, scoop doro tsebhi — deep-mahogany-red glossy sauce, chicken pieces fall-apart-tender, hard-boiled eggs golden-stained from absorbing the sauce.
-First bite: berbere's complex chili-warm spice (cardamom-fenugreek-cumin layers), the 45-min caramelized onion provides incomparable depth, niter kibbeh's buttery perfume crowns it, the chicken is silky-tender, the egg yolk creamy.
-With shiro, lentils, and greens around the platter, this is the Eritrean Sunday meal in all its glory.
+Tear off injera, scoop doro tsebhi — deep mahogany-red glossy sauce, chicken pieces fall-apart tender, hard-boiled eggs golden-stained from absorbing the sauce.
+First bite: berbere's complex chili-warm spice (cardamom-fenugreek-cumin layers), the 45-min caramelized onion giving deep backbone, niter kibbeh's buttery perfume on top, the chicken silky, the egg yolk creamy.
+With shiro, lentils, and greens around the platter, this is the Eritrean Sunday meal.

 Doro tsebhi extends the zigni technique with longer cooking and added eggs.
-The 45-min onion-caramelization (vs 30-min for zigni) reflects the celebration nature — more time = more flavor.
-Chicken is preferred bone-in because the bone marrow adds gelatin-richness to the sauce.
-The eggs absorb sauce for 15 min, becoming a flavor-loaded bonus.
-Gentle pricking helps sauce penetrate; the eggs' protein also slightly thickens the sauce.
+The 45-min onion caramelization (vs 30-min for zigni) is what the occasion calls for — more time, more depth.
+Chicken is preferred bone-in because the marrow adds gelatin-richness to the sauce.
+The eggs sit in the sauce for 15 minutes, taking on its color and flavor; their protein also slightly thickens it.

 Variations